KallDrexx/mmids/docs/user-guide/configuration.md

 Only one setting node is allowed, and the node itself has no arguments.
 Inside the setting node, each setting should be specified followed by a single optional (depending on the setting being specified) argument.
 Valid settings are:

 * `ffmpeg_path` - This is the relative or absolute path to the ffmpeg executable.
 This setting is required for mmids to run.
-* `log_path` - This is the relative or absolute path to where mmids should write logs.
-This setting is required for mmids to run.
 * `http_api_port` - This is the port that the HTTP API will run on.
 If not specified than the HTTP API will be disabled
 * `tls_cert_path` - This is the relative or absolute path to where a pfx certificate can be found.
 This certificate will be used for RTMPS connections.
 If not specified than RTMPS support will be disabled.
 * `tls_cert_password` - This is the password that can be used to open the pfx certificate.
 If not specified than RTMPS support will be disabled